Dungeons-and-Developers-COMPY/Backend/README.md

 https://dungeonsanddevelopers.cs.uct.ac.za/admin
 ```

-The followign tables provide an overview of all backend routes for **Dungeons & Developers**, including Admin, Student, and Server endpoints, along with their access permissions and descriptions.
+The following tables provide an overview of all backend routes for **Dungeons & Developers**, including Admin, Student, and Server endpoints, along with their access permissions and descriptions.

 ## Admin Routes